Who We Are

 Certainly.
 You are in complete control of your donations.
 You would be supporting our work for as long as you are able.
 We look for a minimum commitment of one year, but if you have any issues with your participation in our monthly giving program, you may revoke or make changes at any time in writing or by calling Donor Services at 1-800-668-5036 x264 with 10 days’ notice.

-Canvassers can be identified by their Save the Children red vests or t-shirts, identification badges, and Save the Children branded lanyards.
-Badges show their name and identification number and are attached by the lanyard.
-If the fundraiser is in training, their badge may not include a name or ID number, but will be labelled ‘Professional Fundraiser Trainee’.
+Face-to-face fundraisers can be identified by their Save the Children branded red vests or t-shirts, and identification (ID) badges.
+ID badges show their name and photo.
+If the fundraiser is in training, their badge may not include a name or photo, but will be labeled as “Trainee”.
+Fundraising staff are also required to wear PPE and are taking additional health and safety precautions during due to COVID-19.